 There is a lack of strong scientific proof that vitamin supplements can improve erectile function.
-ED is often treatable with prescription medications or medical procedures, however, getting enough vitamins, either in your diet or with the help of supplements, is a healthy goal.
+ED is often treatable with prescription medications or medical procedures, however, getting enough vitamins, either in your diet or with the help of dietary supplements, is a healthy goal.

 Talk with your doctor first about taking vitamins and other supplements.
 If you take certain medications, you may need to be careful of taking large doses of vitamins.
 Too much of anything, even something healthy like a vitamin, can cause health problems.

 DHEA is a hormone produced in the adrenal glands.
 It’s a natural booster of hormones like testosterone and estrogen.
 Low levels of DHEA (dehydroepiandrosterone) are found in some men with ED.